 Some concerns may be resolved by agreed action without the need for investigation.

-In certain circumstances, information may need to be shared with other organisations, including Gwent Police in order to progress the investigation.
+In certain circumstances, information may need to be shared with other organisations, including Gwent Police, to progress the investigation.

 Within 10 working days of the concern being received, the OPCC will respond by: